Community Drug and Alcohol Services

 - Magistrates Early Referral Into Treatment (MERIT) Program: is a 12 week intensive program for people who have matters before the courts.
 MERIT is available through the following courts: Orange, Dubbo, Wellington, Bathurst, Blayney, Oberon, Forbes and Parkes.
 A person can self-refer, and also be referred by the Magistrate, Police and other services.
 An overview of the program can be found at here.

 - Youth Drug and Alcohol Clinical Service Network (YDACSN): aims to increase access to drug and alcohol services for young people aged 10 – 18 years with virtually-based clinicians supporting local service providers to deliver the drug and alcohol treatment.
-An overview of the program can be found here.
+Download an overview of the program.

 - Hospital based services: people attending Orange, Dubbo and Bathurst Base Hospitals who also have drug and alcohol related problems can get help from the Drug and Alcohol Consultation Liaison Service.

 - Involuntary Drug and Alcohol Treatment (IDAT) Program: is an involuntary inpatient service for people who are unable to stop their substance use.
-The Drug and Alcohol Helpline (link here) can be contacted to see if this program could be a treatment option.
+The Drug and Alcohol Helpline (1300 887 000) can be contacted to see if this program could be a treatment option.

 Withdrawal & Residential Rehabilitation Services